w9cf/cwsim/README.md

 ## Windows Users
-If you are running Microsoft Windows, and do not wish to install python and the requirements, as described below, a zipped windows executable file is available under the [Releases](https://github.com/w9cf/cwsim/releases) tag on [Github](https://github.com/w9cf/cwsim).
+If you are running Microsoft Windows, and do not wish to install python and the requirements, as described below, a windows executable file is available under the [Releases](https://github.com/w9cf/cwsim/releases) tag on [Github](https://github.com/w9cf/cwsim).
 This file is automatically built by github runners on release.
 It just uses Pyinstall to gather the python components below and package them into an exe file.
-Download, unzip, and run the executable.
+Download and run the executable.

 Windows users can also install and run python directly as described below.